damnedpie/godot-appodeal/README.md

             android:value="YOUR_ADMOB_APP_ID"/>
 ```

 WARNING!
-If you include AdMob adapter into your build (see "Customizing ad adapters" below) but you don't provide a valid AdMob App ID into your AndroidManifest, your project will crash due to AdMob's inavailability to initialize.
+If you include AdMob adapter into your build (see "Customizing ad adapters" below) but you don't provide a valid AdMob App ID into your AndroidManifest, your project will crash due to AdMob's unavailability to initialize.
 Your logcat would have messages like this:
 ```
 ******************************************************************************
 * The Google Mobile Ads SDK was initialized incorrectly.
 AdMob publishers    *